DirectMyFile/ace.dart/README.md

 ## Note to Contributors

-This project is a core part of my (yet unpublished) application.
-I am open to contributions, but be forewarned that I will provide a lot of constructive criticism and that I expect high test coverage.
-I am very cautious regarding the addition of any framework or external dependency.
+Contributions are welcome, but please understand that I will provide a lot of constructive criticism and that I expect high test coverage.
+I am very cautious regarding the addition of any framework or external dependency and wish to keep this library as light as possible.

 _Ace.dart uses the MIT license as described in the [LICENSE][license] file, and follows [semantic versioning][]._